 Uncovering the fountain of youth with stem cells?

 Immunity is the key to staying healthy.
-The aging immune system makes us more susceptible to infections and explains why even the seasonal flu or COVID-19 can be life-threatening if you are elderly.
+The aging immune system makes us more susceptible to infections.
+It explains why even the seasonal flu or COVID-19 can be life-threatening if you are elderly.

 Would rejuvenating the immune system with stem cells be the future solution to this problem?
-Will it be possible to transfuse blood from a younger, healthier donor to boost the immune system of your grandmother or grandfather to extend their life?
+Will it be possible to transfuse blood from a younger, healthier donor to boost your grandmother or grandfather’s immune system to extend their life?